daemonraco/toobasic/README.md

 And in the future, if you think you need it, you can create a controller for that action and modify it as you please.

+## Even easier?!
+So, you're not satisfied and you want something more simple, well, visit [this link](docs/facilities.md) and you may find what you want.

 ## Suggestions
 After all we said you should visit these documentation pages: